2011-2013

 No member felt able to ‘front’ the group, i.e. to engage directly with media as a spokesperson as the occasion arose.
 This made it pointless also to make public statements, as media will not pay attention unless the organisation concerned can provide a leading member to represent it at the appropriate time.

 So, VOTFI had no choice but to revert to its original embryonic form – a network of survivors and their supporters, communicating mostly online through the email discussion group ‘Meeting_Votfi’.
-This we still do.
+This we no longer do.

 Despite our meeting with four bishops in 2010 – aimed at forwarding the cause of the pastoral care of abuse survivors who still feel drawn to Catholic faith and practice – a credible pastoral outreach to survivors has still to emerge from the clerical church in Ireland.
 This is solely down to a deep-seated clericalism, one of whose characteristics is an inability on the part of the Irish hierarchy to engage in equal partnership with unordained Catholics.
 All survivors known to us have had a similar experience – of being invited to early meetings on the issue of pastoral care – and then ignored while something is supposedly happening off-stage to forward their hopes.
 We will believe it when we see it!